 This statement has been prepared in accordance with regulation 23 the Occupational Pension Scheme (Scheme Administration) Regulations 1996, as amended (the "Administration Regulations"), and related Pensions Regulator guidance.

-It relates to the Ochil Birch Retirement Benefit Scheme ("the Scheme") which is a money purchase scheme.

-This statement covers the period 1 July 2017 to 30 June 2018.
+It relates to the Rait Fell Retirement Benefits Scheme ("the Scheme") which is a money purchase scheme.
+This statement covers the period 1 July 2018 to 30 June 2019.

-As you are aware from the Announcements issued to members since its appointment, Dalriada Trustees Limited ("Dalriada") was appointed on 13 June 2013 as sole Independent Trustee of the Scheme and other schemes (collectively known as the Milton Schemes) by the Pensions Regulator amid concerns as to how the Scheme was being run, the investments made by the original trustees and, principally, that the Scheme was being used as a vehicle for pension liberation.
-The powers and duties exercisable by Dalriada in its capacity as trustee are to the exclusion of all other trustees of the Scheme.
+As you are aware from the Announcements issued to members since its appointment, Dalriada Trustees Limited ("Dalriada") was appointed as Independent Trustee of the Scheme by Order of the Pensions Regulator on 19 September 2013.
+The powers and duties exercisable by Dalriada in its capacity as trustee are to the exclusion of any other trustees of the Scheme.